 Plan your excursion

 Primate Evolution is an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
-Students will need a copy of the student workbook, clipboard and a pen.
-Teachers will need a copy of the teacher workbook.
-Student electronic devices are encouraged.
+This could include a raincoat, hat and sun protection.